AniruddhAgrahari/sweet-shop-management-system/readme.md

 # Sweet Shop Management System

 A full-stack Sweet Shop Management System where customers can browse and purchase sweets, and admins can manage inventory (add/restock/delete).
-The backend is built with **FastAPI + SQLModel (SQLite)** and the frontend is built with **React + Vite**.
+The backend is built with **FastAPI + PostgreSQL** and the frontend is built with **React + Vite**.

 ## Project Explanation